vandanasnh/Meal-Planning-Shopping-List/README.md

 ### Pantry
 Some ingredients are part of you pantry and you buy them in bulk. groceri.es will automatically map those for you.
-When you plan a recipe, the pantry items are assumed to be available and not added to your groceries list.
+When you plan a recipe, the pantry items are assumed to be available and not added to your  list.
 As part of above flow chart, mind you have to check your pantry and make sure all pantry items as ingredient are present.
-If you haven't enough stock, just select the pantry item to add those to your groceries.
+If you haven't enough stock, just select the pantry item to add those to your .

 ### Servings
 A recipe has a default servings.
 You are able to change the servings when you